talos/nypd-crash-data-bandaid/README.md

 NYPD doesn't keep historical files, but the script's placement of the CSV makes it easy for you to.

+You can even adapt the sample cronjob to run the script daily.

 ## Credit

 Thanks to David Turner for writing the original scrapeintersections.py